FlavioShift3/standards-and-practices/aws/s3-cloudfront-deployment.md

 We want to remove chaching on `index.html` so that our deployments will apply immediately.
 - Go to Cloud Front > Distribution Settings > Behaviors > Create Behavior
 - Enter `index.html`
-- Object Customize set to 0
+- Object Caching: set to Customize
 - Set all TTL values to 0

 ##### Angular route handling